zhudelong/ocr-rcnn-v2/README.md

 Note: the inference code is moved to **perception** branch and the master branch is used for holding the whole system code, so please check out perception branch for inference!

-Before running the code, please first download the [models](https://drive.google.com/file/d/1FVXI-G-EsCrkKbknhHL-9Y1pBshY7JCv/view?usp=sharing) into the code folder.
+Before running the code, please first download the [model](https://drive.google.com/file/d/1FVXI-G-EsCrkKbknhHL-9Y1pBshY7JCv/view?usp=sharing) file into the code folder and unzip it.
 There are five frozen tensorflow models:

 1. *detection_graph.pb*: a general detection model that can handle panel images with arbitrary size.
 2.  *ocr_graph.pb*: a character recognition model that can handle button images with a size of 180x180.